Zod Showcase

 Primitive Types

 Zod validates each field against its declared type.
-Try changing age to a string or removing active to see the errors.
+Zod Primitives: string, number, int, bigint, boolean, symbol, undefined and null.
+Try changing age in the example JSON input to a string or removing active to see what errors occur.

 Schema